 Rhode Island: Coffee

-Coffee ice cream is a classic ice cream flavor beloved by many.
+Coffee ice cream is a classic ice cream flavoring beloved by many.
 This state may be small but their love of ice cream isn't.
 They can't get enough of this coffee ice cream!

 South Carolina: Peach